maxtkc/mvths-wiki/docs/104-github.rst

-Using GitHub
+Create a Repository with Github Desktop
 =================

 Overview
 ---------
 In order to make sure you continue to keep track of your files you will need to learn to use GitHub.

-Create a respoitory
+Create a Repository
 -------------------
 #.
 Log into your Github account
 #.
 Open Gitdesktop